ksfraser/PersonalRecordsOrganizer/IMPLEMENTATION_SUMMARY.md

 #### 6. UI/UX Consistency and Validation
 - **Requirement:** The UI must ensure that only the relevant lender dropdown is enabled based on the selected type, and that AJAX logic is robust and consistent across all sections.
 - **Change Driver:** UI/UX review and normalization.
 (Chat, June 2025)

+#### 7. Modular UI for All Sections
+- **Requirement:** Every major section (Personal, Banking, Investments, Insurance, Real Estate, Scheduled Payments, Autos, Personal Property, Emergency Contacts) must have its own dedicated view class for both form and data rendering.
+The main shortcode handler (`EPM_Shortcodes`) delegates all rendering to these classes.
+No legacy or inline rendering remains.
+- **Change Driver:** UI maintainability, testability, and future-proofing.
+(Chat, June 2025)

+#### 8. Unit Tests for Modular UI
+- **Requirement:** Unit tests must cover that each section's view class is used for rendering, and that the main shortcode handler does not perform inline rendering for any section.
+- **Change Driver:** Refactor verification and test coverage.
+(Chat, June 2025)

 ### Notes
 - No requirements were deleted; all changes are additive or clarifications/updates to existing requirements.